 This device provides a tech solution to a growing tech problem in our culture.
-Why not use technology to help with our continues poor posture due to overuse of technology such as prolonged sitting in front of a computer?
+Why not use technology to help with poor posture due to overuse of technology such as prolonged sitting in front of a computer.
 It’s a great idea, but I question the application.
 The fundamental challenge with this device is whether the user is tech savvy enough to use correctly.
 One of my main criteria of any posture correcting device is its ease of use.
 If the user can’t figure how to use it or use it correctly you won’t see the desired results.

 As seen in the analysis below posture of this participant did not improve.
 Forward head translation did not improve at all.
 The first picture to the left is the initial analysis.
 The second picture is at 30 days then a 60 day evaluation.
 This was actually a second attempt to test UpRight.
 The first test case produced the same poor results which may have been due to the user not being able to work the device effectively and had challenges following the training program.
 I retested with a new participant who was tech savvy.
 Unfortunately results were the same.
-There no change in his posture, however the participant still reported challenge with use.
+There was no change in his posture and the participant reported challenge with use.

 According to UpRight customer service, “it is recommended that you follow your personal training program and reach your daily goals of upright time.
 When you sign-up, you will receive a custom training plan with weekly and daily goals for training with UPRIGHT.
 If you want to train more we recommend only training 50% more than your training goal.
 UPRIGHT can be worn for longer periods of time, but it is suggested that you train with UPRIGHT according to your personal plan.”